Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 sent out and a corresponding ACKACK packet is received back by the SRT receiver.

-SRT can not measure one-way transmission time directly, so it uses RTT/2, which is calculated based on an ACK.
-An ACK (from a receiver) will trigger the transmission of an ACKACK (by the sender), with almost no delay.
-The time it takes for an ACK to be sent and an ACKACK to be received is the RTT.
+An ACK sent by the receiver triggers sending an ACKACK by the sender with minimal processing delay.
+The receiver is expected to receive the ACKACK response roughly one RTT after the corresponding ACK was sent.

 The SRT receiver records the time when an ACK is sent out.
 The ACK carries a unique sequence number (independent of the data packet sequence number).